Ministry of Justice (Lithuania)

 The Ministry of Justice of the Republic of Lithuania (Lietuvos Respublikos teisingumo ministerija) was established in 1918.
 Its departments include European Law, prisons, state-guaranteed legal aid services in several major Lithuania cities, a patent bureau, consumer rights protection, the Law Institute, the Metrology Inspectorate, state enterprise and legal information centers, and forensic science.

+History

+The Ministry of Justice was first established on 11 November 1918.
+Its first minister was Petras Leonas.